 (May be repeated) Prerequisite: permission of instructor.
 Group studies of special topics in biology.
-May not be used to meet undergraduate or graduate major requirements in biology.
-May be used for elective credit only.
+May not be used to meet undergraduate or graduate major requirements in biology May be used for elective credit only.

-597.6 BIOLOGICAL PROBLEMS
+597,8 BIOLOGICAL PROBLEMS 1-2 credits each Prerequisite: permission.

-rerequisite: permission.
 Honors-level work, usually consisting of laboratory investigations.
-631 EXPERIMENTAL BACTERIAL PHYSIOLOGY